MujyKun/Weverse/README.md

     print("Invalid Token")

 # After calling the start method, you now have all the objects you would want to modify.
+# The start method takes in parameters that can disable old posts from loading up
+# if only the newer posts are wanted.
+More info on the documentation.

 ```